Home

 Konrad Adenauer (1876-1967)

 The former German Federal Chancellor, Konrad Adenauer, owned a Hupfeld grand piano with interior Phonola player mechanism, built in 1926, and this is now in the collection of the German "Musikautomatenmuseum" in Bruchsal.
-The museum's website has a photograph and a brief audio recording of the piano, with a hand-played roll of Grieg's Butterfly, seemingly pedalled without any expression.
-If you visit this site and are disappointed by the musical example, you can return to our main reproducing piano page, where there is an mp3 of the same piece of music, expressively played.
+The museum's website has a gallery in which a photograph and a brief audio recording of the piano are to be found, with a hand-played roll of Grieg's Butterfly, seemingly pedalled without any expression.
+If you visit this site and are disappointed by the musical example, you can return to our main reproducing piano page, where there is an mp3 of the same piece of music, played by Grieg himself.

 Charles Blackmore